jdjoum/Hangman-Guessing-Game/README.md

 # Hangman-Guessing-Game
-Hangman Guessing Game - Djoum
+This code allows users to play a Hangman Guessing Game with solution words written in a .txt file.